-Development within the High Weald AONB will be required to make a positive contribution towards achieving the objectives of the High Weald Area of Outstanding Natural Beauty Management Plan 2019-2024 (or successor versions) having regard for its associated guidance.
+As appropriate to their scale, nature and location, development proposals within the High Weald AONB should make a positive contribution towards achieving the relevant objectives of the High Weald Area of Outstanding Natural Beauty Management Plan 2019-2024 (or successor versions) and have regard to its associated guidance.

-6.102 78% of the Parish lies in the High Weald Area of Outstanding Natural Beauty.
+6.97 78% of the Parish lies in the High Weald Area of Outstanding Natural Beauty.
 The National Planning Policy Framework July 2021 (paragraph 176) states that:

 'Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues.
-The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas...'.
+The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas...'
 The NPPF also states that: 'The scale and extent of development within these designated areas should be limited.'

-6.103 The High Weald AONB Management Plan sets out long term objectives for conserving this nationally important landscape, along with local authorities' ambitions for how the High Weald will be managed over the next five years.
+6.98 The High Weald AONB Management Plan (2019 - 2024) sets out long term objectives for conserving this nationally important landscape, along with local authorities' ambitions for how the High Weald will be managed over the next five years.
 The HWAONB Management Plan will be supported by this Neighbourhood Plan.